klust/SupercomputersForStarters/docs/C02_Processors/C02_S02_Basic_CPU.md

   <caption>A basic computer</caption>
 </figure>

-Currently a processor is just as single chip, or in fact just a small part of a chip, but this was very different in the early days of computers based on chips.
+Currently a processor is just as single chip, or in fact, just a small part of a chip, but this was very different in the early days of computers based on chips.
 Fast processors often consisted of multiple chips, and sometimes even thousands of them.